nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 Save it in your app in a new directory `src/data/`.
 E.g. `src/data/sherlock.json`

+# Try to figure the rest out by yourself

+If you want a harder challenge, don't read the rest of this document but try to build the app by yourself.

+# Suggested approach

+Here's one approach you might take to building this app.

 ## Task: Investigate the JSON

 Look at the JSON.